ALib C++ Library

 4. T_EnumRecords

-Along with the type traits, corresponding operators, helper types and namespace functions are provided.
+Along with the type traits, corresponding operators, helper-types and namespace functions are provided.

 2. Arithmetical and Bitwise Enums